bharathbettagere/mywebpage/_pages/about.md

 I am interested in hosting **undergraduates for internships**.
 I have a few success stories regarding publishing serious research papers with undergraduate students.
 If you are an undergraduate student with a strong inclination towards mathematics and would like to work with me, please drop in an email describing your interest and a short CV to **bharathbn AT iitdh DOT ac DOT in.**

+If you have Msc in mathematics or equivalent, and is interested in working with me in theoretical machine learning or optimization theory, please send me an email along with your CV.

 # Research Interests

 Machine learning, statistics, signal processing, online learning, distributed optimization, federated learning, and wireless communication/networks.